brucefan1983/GPUMD/doc/gpumd/input_parameters/minimize.rst

   minimize fire 1.0e-5 1000

-means that one wants to do an energy minimization using the steepest descent method, with a force tolerance of :math:`10^{-5}` eV/Å for up to 1,000 steps.
+means that one wants to do an energy minimization using the FIRE method, with a force tolerance of :math:`10^{-5}` eV/Å for up to 1,000 steps.

 Caveats
 -------